 3) Flea comb & dry

-Comb Fluffy with a flea comb.
+If fluffy has a short coat, comb Fluffy with a flea comb.
 Start at the head and work your way to the tail.
-Have a dish of baby shampoo sitting on the side to quickly dunk and kill the fleas that you get with the flea comb.
-Towel dry, then gently dry Fluffy’s fur completely with a hairdryer set on low from a foot or two away.
+Have a dish of shampoo or dish soap sitting on the side to quickly dunk and kill the fleas that you capture in the flea comb.
+Towel dry Fluffy – and if Fluffy needs to be kept warm (winter, older/baby pet), gently dry Fluffy’s fur completely with a hairdryer set on low from a couple feet away.

 4) Close Fluffy in the holding room

-Make sure the room is warm enough, so Fluffy doesn’t get cold.
+Make sure the holding room is warm enough, so Fluffy doesn’t get cold.
 Small kittens/puppies may do best left with a warm water bottle under the flea-free, freshly-laundered towel you leave them on (monitor that they don’t chew it), or snuggled with a helper person.

 5) Treat with flea control from your vet

 Ask your vet what flea control product they recommend for your pet.
 Some products require you wait 24 hours or more after a bath before application.
 For pets eight weeks and older, we like Advantage® II because you can apply it as soon as Fluffy is dry.
 Reapply as directed (usually monthly) so you don’t have to repeat steps one to six again!

 6) Deep clean your house

 Vacuum rugs, sofas, curtains and hard floors.
 Dump your vacuum bag immediately in the trash –OUTSIDE your home.
 Wipe all hard surfaces with damp cloth.
 When you’re done, you can let Fluffy out of the holding room!
 Repeat the deep cleaning daily for the next two weeks, to reduce the chances of missed flea eggs hatching and the cycle starting all over again.
 Machine-wash and dry anything you can (pet beds, your bed blankets/sheets) on the hottest settings.
-Coating crevices, carpet, and fabric with food-grade Diatomaceous earth (as explained by a vet, here) can help tremendously with ongoing flea control.
+Coating floor crevices, carpet, and fabric with food-grade Diatomaceous earth (as explained by a vet, here) can help tremendously with ongoing flea control.

 7) Check & treat for worms